Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-science-an-introduction-to-the-science-of-the-mind/index.md

     - What cognitive machinery makes this possible?
     - Why is the relationship linear?
         - A linear relationship suggests that the rotation in our head is linear (aka at a constant rate).
         - Why isn’t it say exponential or constant?
-Linear search time?
-Default assumption of the brain starts with zero rotation and slow rotates it?
+Default assumption of the brain starts with zero rotation and linearly rotates it?
         - What about the case of going past 180 degrees?
 Does clockwise or counterclockwise matter?
     - Why is it linear in both the 2D and 3D cases?
-    - How is information represented and how is it transformed?
+    - How is the information represented and how is it transformed?
 - One feature of digitally encoded information is that the time it takes to process information is typically a function only of the quantity of information (number of bits).
-The quality of the information shouldn’t matter, only the quantity.
-Think Big-O.
+- The quality of information doesn't matter to computers, only the quantity.
+- E.g. Big-O which characterizes the growth of algorithms only cares about input size, not input type.
 - However, the mental rotation experiment shows that it takes varying amounts of time to solve a problem even though the quantity of information remains the same.
-Is this true?
 - Personal hypothesis: People do a brute force "search" to see if the figures match.
 We do this by first having a base state, aka the left image, and then mentally rotating it by a few degrees and seeing if it matches.
 If it doesn’t, then rotate some more.
 Eventually, we either find a match or we exhaust all possible rotation degrees and we say that they don’t match.
 - *Digital representation*: the connection between what we might think of as the unit of representation and what that unit represents is completely arbitrary.
 Think how we bind meaning to words.
+- E.g. For computers, an image or sound file are both represented by zeros and ones even though bits have nothing to do with colors or sounds.
-- *Imagistic representation*: Opposite to a digital representation where the representation matches the meaning assigned to it.
+- *Imagistic representation*: opposite to a digital representation where the representation matches the meaning assigned to it.
-- E.g. a map.
+- E.g. A map.
 What it represents is similar to reality as the representation is secured though resemblance.

 ### 2.3 An interdisciplinary model of vision